top of page

 The Road

-Pilgrimage is not about rushing to the destination but is rather about what happens along the way.
+Pilgrimage is not about rushing to the destination; it is about what happens along the way.
 The conference road will allow stories to surface, perspectives to shift, and unexpected encounters to occur.
-For us this gathering is an opportunity to explore and experience sessions, dialogues, workshops, and informal encounters along the way.
+For us, this gathering is an opportunity to explore and experience sessions, dialogues, workshops, and informal encounters along the way.

-We will design the conference rhythm so that participants feel accompanied rather than driven, trusting that meaning accrues through movement, pause, and repetition.
+We will design the conference rhythm so that participants feel accompanied rather than driven.
+We trust that meaning accrues through movement, pause, and repetition.

 The Shrine